Great Chicken Broth – Easy

 With very little effort, these two ingredients come together to create one of the most delicious creations in your kitchen.
 Yes, you can easily buy broth in the store, but it will never have the rich flavor created by making your own.
 And, it honestly tastes like the packaging.
 Not good.
 The aroma created by a simmering soup pot of broth should be enough to convince you – making homemade broth is the best.

 Choose the Right Chicken

-The tastiest broth is made with a combination of skin, fat, meat and bone.
+The tastiest broth is made with a combination of skin, meat and bone.
 You can make broth from any part of the chicken, but our favorite cuts are the Necks and Backs from BBF Chicken.
 These cuts have all the components plus enough cartilage in the necks to provide nourishing gelatin for your broth.
 Other cuts we adore are Drumsticks, Wings and Chicken Feet – all rich in cartilage with enough bone and meat to flavor your stock.
 Chicken Feet will give you an incredible amount of gelatin in your final stock.
 And, of course, you will always simmer the picked carcass of a whole chicken or the parts remaining after enjoying the meat.
 When your broth is complete, you will have richly flavored gelatin infused broth, enough meat for a soup and the best fat for frying eggs and roasting or stir frying vegetables.
 The stock can be used to cook grains such as rice or quinoa and to make a simple pan sauce after cooking meat.
 If you have a pot of stock on the stove, guaranteed it will be used!

 White v.s.
 Brown

 There are two types of broth you can make – white or brown.